Nikhil-Pahwa/ARS/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Additional features added
+a) Added localization
+b) Sass Support
+c) Responsive
+d) Different major browser supported
+e) Automation build
+f) YSlow compliant
+h) Best Practice Implemented
+i) Continous integration implemented
+j) Test cases implemented for major componenents

+## Assumptions
+Vendor's brand image and style files are hosted in their respective domain.
+The url for the style and brand image is saved in the Database.
+These information will be received from the ARS server in the flight object.